 There is a lot to photography… exposure, lighting, composition, framing, timing, preparation, as well as knowledge of your camera and accessories.
 So having your camera with you all the time will allow you to learn and ultimately master each of these.

 Your camera, no matter how basic, is the tool through which your photos are captured.
 Try understand what each setting does on the camera and how changing one setting will affect the quality, tone and exposure of a photo.
+This is one of this highlights from these Tips to Improve your Photography.
+Athletes train so why should’t photographers.

 3. Get Inspiration, Get Thinking